ELELAB/MAVISp_allosigma2_workflow/example/readme.txt

-# Mavisp Allosigma2 workflow pipeline - Example
+# Mavisp Allosigma2 workflow - Example
 Shows run examples of the Mavisp Allosimga2 workflow using the same input protein for all test cases: FLG (Uniprot ID: P20930)

 # Structure